-Note from Rebus: Rather than "The Rocky Horror Picture Show," if a consensus could have been reached, back in the time, the Biograph's staff might have said "Eraserhead" was its favorite midnight show.
+Note from Rebus: Rather than "The Rocky Horror Picture Show," if a consensus could have been reached, back then, the Biograph's staff might have said "Eraserhead" was its favorite midnight show.
 It was certainly Rea's favorite.

 As with most pop fads, there are plenty of reasons why.

-Perhaps the hodgepodge of double features that was central to the format of a repertory cinema had something to do with a sense of postmodern license, I don’t know.
+Perhaps the hodgepodge of double features that was central to the format of a repertory cinema had something to do with a sense of postmodern license.
 Although most of what we did at the Biograph was standard practice in that era for art houses/repertory cinemas, we were somewhat of a trend-setter with regard to the development of midnight shows.

-While most of the basic style for what sort of product to exhibit within a repertory format had already been established in the ‘60s, at 814 W. Grace St. we managed to get in on the midnight show phenomenon early enough to have played a small role in shaping America’s love affair with midnight shows in the ’70s.
+While most of the basic style for what sort of product to exhibit within a repertory format had already been established when we opened at 814 W. Grace St. in 1972, we managed to get in on the midnight show phenomenon early enough to have played a small role in shaping America’s love affair with midnight shows.

-Of course, late screenings were nothing new when the Biograph opened in February of 1972, and the term “midnight show” had been around forever.
+Of course, late screenings were nothing new when the Biograph opened.
+And the term “midnight show” had been around forever.
 Still, the midnight show formula for how to do it consistently had not been established.
 Something as simple as playing the same program on both Friday and Saturday nights, only at midnight, had not yet been set in stone.

 When we premiered “El Topo” (1970) during regular hours in the spring of 1973 it flopped.
 Later as a midnight show it did well.